Skip to main content

 What is a centrifugal pump?

-A centrifugal pump uses the centrifugal force generated by a rotor (impeller) to convert mechanical energy into kinetic and pressure energy, moving low-viscosity fluids such as water, solvents and light chemicals.
+A centrifugal pump is a machine that uses centrifugal force generated by an impeller spinning at high speed to convert mechanical energy into kinetic and pressure energy, moving low-viscosity fluids such as water, solvents, and light chemicals.

 How does a centrifugal pump work?

-Fluid enters through the rotor center and is radially accelerated by the vanes.
-High velocity at the rotor exit is converted into pressure by the volute (spiral casing).
-The pressure difference moves fluid through the system.
+Fluid enters through the center of the impeller (the impeller eye) and is accelerated radially by the vanes.
+The high velocity at the impeller outlet is converted into pressure by the volute (spiral casing).
+The pressure difference between suction and discharge drives the fluid through the system.

-It is the graph relating flow (Q) to head (H), efficiency and power.
-It is essential for selecting the ideal operating point — the BEP — where the pump operates with maximum efficiency and minimum wear.
+The characteristic curve is a graph that plots flow rate (Q) against manometric head (H), efficiency (η), and power (P) of the pump.
+It is essential for selecting the ideal operating point — the BEP (Best Efficiency Point) — where the pump operates at maximum efficiency and minimum wear.

 What fluids are centrifugal pumps suitable for?

-Low-viscosity fluids (up to ~100 cP): industrial water, solvents, light chemicals, juices, milk, effluents, cooling water and fire fighting.
-For viscous fluids, gear pumps are more suitable.
+Centrifugal pumps are ideal for low-viscosity fluids (up to ~100 cP): industrial water, process water, solvents, light chemicals, juices, milk, effluents, cooling water, and fire fighting.
+For viscous fluids, gear pumps are more appropriate.

 What does normalized centrifugal pump mean?

-A normalized pump follows standardized dimensions ensuring interchangeability between manufacturers — same base, flanges and shaft.
-The FB Bombas FBCN series is horizontally normalized with back pull-out for simplified maintenance without disconnecting piping.
+A normalized centrifugal pump follows standardized dimensions that ensure interchangeability between manufacturers.
+The FBCN series from FB Bombas is horizontally normalized with a back pull-out design for simplified maintenance without disconnecting the piping.
+Registered with CRCC Petrobras.

-When the fluid has low viscosity (<100 cP), when you need high flow rates, when pressure is moderate and when operating cost is priority.
-For viscous fluids or precise dosing, gear is more suitable.
+Choose a centrifugal pump when the fluid has low viscosity (<100 cP), when you need high flow rates, when the required pressure is moderate, and when operating cost is a priority.
+For viscous fluids or precise metering, a gear pump is more suitable.

 Can I replace my current centrifugal pump with an FBCN?

-What is the difference between single-phase and three-phase centrifugal pumps?
+What is the difference between a single-phase and three-phase centrifugal pump?

 What are the main components of a centrifugal pump?

-Impeller — accelerates fluid; volute — converts velocity to pressure; shaft — transmits motor torque; mechanical seal or packing — sealing; bearings — support the shaft; and wear rings — replaceable parts maintaining controlled clearance between impeller and casing.
+The main components are: impeller — the rotating part with vanes that accelerates the fluid; volute — the spiral casing that converts velocity into pressure; shaft — transmits torque from the motor to the impeller; mechanical seal or packing — sealing between rotating and stationary parts; bearings — support the shaft; and wear ring — a replaceable part that maintains controlled clearance between impeller and volute.

 What is a horizontal centrifugal pump?

-It is the most common industrial configuration, with the shaft positioned horizontally.
-The FB Bombas FBCN series is horizontal, ASME B73.1 normalized, with back pull-out construction.
-Easy maintenance, installation and alignment.
-Ideal for process, industrial water and fire fighting.
+A horizontal centrifugal pump is the most common configuration in industry, with the shaft positioned horizontally.
+The FBCN series from FB Bombas is horizontal, normalized to ASME B73.1, with back pull-out construction.
+This configuration facilitates maintenance, installation, and alignment, making it ideal for process, industrial water, and fire fighting applications.

 What is a stainless steel centrifugal pump used for?

-It is the total energy the pump provides to the fluid, in meters of liquid column.
-Includes elevation difference, friction losses in piping and delivery point pressure.
-FBCN series reaches up to 138 m, with Q×H curves available for each of the 53 models (43 standard + 10 large capacity).
+Manometric head (H) is the total energy the pump delivers to the fluid, expressed in meters of liquid column.
+It includes: elevation difference between suction and discharge, friction losses in the piping, and required pressure at the delivery point.
+The FBCN series from FB Bombas achieves up to 135 meters of manometric head, with Q×H curves available for each of the 53 models (43 standard DN25-150 + 10 large capacity DN200-300).

 Companies that Trust FB Bombas